Eine Gruppe ukrainischer Flüchtlinge mit Gepäck und Rollkoffern geht eine Straße entlang

 • that the person is residing in Berlin.

-Are politicians organising ways to bring Ukrainian cancer patients to Germany?
 According to the Federal Ministry of Health (BMG), the federal and state governments have agreed to accept sick and injured people from Ukraine for treatment in Germany.

 The Federal Office of Civil Protection and Disaster Assistance (BBK), the Joint Reporting and Situation Centre (GMLZ) of the Federation and the federal states and the Federal Foreign Office are working together to coordinate the transport of patients to Germany.